null8626/decancer/README.md

 Pros:

-- Extremely fast, no use of regex whatsoever!
+- BLAZINGLY FAST™, no use of regex whatsoever!
-- No dependencies.
+- No use of any external dependencies.
 - Simple to use, just one single function.
-- Supports all the way to UTF-32 code-points.
-Like emojis, zalgos, etc.
-- While this project may not be perfect, it should cover the vast majority of confusables.
+- Supports more than **2000 unicode codepoints**.
+This should cover the vast majority of confusables.
+Including emojis, zalgos, etc.

 Con: